Xavier-xuan/RMMT-Doc/introduction.md

 ## What is Roommate Matcher?

 Roommate Matcher is a questionnaire-based roommate matching program designed to pair individuals based on their compatibility in living preferences and lifestyle choices.
 By gathering information through a set of targeted questions, the system analyzes key factors such as cleanliness habits, sleep schedules, social preferences, and study environments.
-Using a weighted algorithm, Roommate Matcher ranks potential roommates based on similarity scores, providing users with the best possible match to ensure a harmonious living experience.
+Using a deep learning model with a weighted algorithm, Roommate Matcher ranks potential roommates based on similarity scores, providing users with the best possible match to ensure a harmonious living experience.
 This tool has been adopted by Zhixin Residential College at the Southern University of Science and Technology, serving more than 600 freshmen.

 ## Architecture